1870 – 1883 Reverend James Page

 - Millennials, Church GROWTH

 Most importantly, Dr. Holmes believes in family.
 Deeply affecting his family values were his deceased parents, Deacon RB Holmes, Sr. and Sis.
 Lucille Holmes.
-He carries on their great legacy as the new “Holmes Family Patriarch” for his seven siblings, their spouses and offspring; his children, grandchildren, his extended family and his devoted wife of 33 years, Dr. Gloria P. Holmes.
+He carries on their great legacy as the new “Holmes Family Patriarch” for his seven siblings, their spouses and offspring; his children, grandchildren, his extended family and his devoted wife, Dr. Gloria P. Holmes.
 To God Be the Glory for the Great and Wonderful things He has done.
 We wish Dr. Holmes, his lovely, sprit-filled, prayerful and gracious wife, Dr. Gloria Price Holmes, and his entire family, continued good health and bountiful blessings.